sgb-io/sgb.io/cv/cv.md

 I have been in the industry since 2011 after graduating from the University of Plymouth in Web Applications Development.
 Since then, I've been working across various sectors including advertising, ed-tech, startups & sports betting.

+- React JavaScript Developer (contract) at Reason (for AlixPartners) - 07/18 - Present
-- React/Redux JavaScript Developer (contract) at The App Business (for The Racing Post) - 10/17 - 07/18
+- React JavaScript Developer (contract) at The App Business (for The Racing Post) - 10/17 - 07/18
 - Senior Front-End Developer (contract) at Circus Street - 04/17 - 10/17
 - Senior Full-Stack Developer (contract) at Mentally Friendly (for the British Museum) - 10/16 - 03/17
 - Front-End Developer (contract) at Code & Theory - 07/16 - 09/16